sevenjuneAI/.github/profile/README.md

 SEVEN JUNE AI
 ![](sevenjune.png)
-For any Wants Collab can send email to our community -`♡´-
+For anyone Wants Collab can send email to our community -`♡´-